Deyaa22/resizable-linear-jagged-array/CONTRIBUTING.md

 ## Contact

-For questions or further discussion, contact me on whatsapp [+972593221082].
+For questions or further discussion, contact me on gmail [deyaa2omer@gmail.com], whatsapp [+972593221082].

 Thank you for contributing to [resizable-linear-jagged-array]!